 - The Haldeman Aquatics Center, completed in 1991, with a 50-meter by 25 yards Olympic-size pool, one- and three-meter diving boards and separate locker and training facilities.
 The campus also has a second 25-yard pool and diving well.

 - Football, baseball, soccer and softball fields.

 - Two separate tennis facilities: the recently renovated 10-court Pauley Tennis Complex, and the recently resurfaced four-court Rogers Tennis Facility.

-- a 400-meter all-weather track and adjacent field facilities.
+- The 400-meter all-weather Strehle Track and adjacent field facilities.

 - Four additional fields for soccer, lacrosse, ultimate frisbee, and field hockey.
 The College's soccer fields served as training facilities for the four semifinalists in the 1999 Women's World Cup and in 2000 were used by the U.S. Men's National Team for training.